Edwards-R/understanding_docs/ranks.md

 Science is about discovery and the proposal of new ideas.
 Stifling innovation leads to stagnation, which leads to an inability to use new discoveries.

 However, non-standardised systems make it very hard to compare from one version to another.
-The solution is to standardise *some* of the ranks at a fundamental level.
+The solution is to standardise *some* of the ranks at a fundamental level *and* provide a safe way for these ranks to be built upon in an open fashion.
+In software-parlance, we'd call this an *extendable* system.
+Any person can, without contacting, notifying, or bothering the 'original owner', build a new section off of the backbone.
+Of course, this requires that they follow the system design rules for doing so, but that's not a hard thing to do.

 ## Taxonomic backbone
 The goal here is to pick a set of ranks that are universally applied.
 This should be as small a set as possible, whilst being as specific as possible, whilst being **entirely** globally applicable.